sschecht13/NodeACS-MessageBoard-Demo/README.md

        	and call it when needed "next();"
 	- Route callbacks are looked for using the following theme: "callback" : "myRouteFile#myRouteCallbackFunction"

-	Objects in the "filters" array will be executed in order BEFORE any "routes", they always use the "all" method
+	-Objects in the "filters" array will be executed in order BEFORE any "routes", they always use the "all" method
  		- meaning they will match any method